ABOUT MOUNT ELBRUS

 Mount Elbrus stands in the western Caucasus mountain range, near the Georgian border in Kabardino-Balkaria and Karachay–Cherkessia, Russia.
 With an elevation of 5,642 meters, it is one of the worlds’ Seven Summits and the highest in continental Europe.

-The climate is most conducive to climbing June - August, when the weather is at its most stable.
-Even in the summer, night-time temperatures average - 8 C. and temperatures above the snowline can fall as low as minus - 30 C.
+The climate is most conducive to climbing between June and August, when the weather is at its most stable.
+Even in the summer, night-time temperatures average - 8 C, and temperatures above the snowline can fall as low as

 In order to acclimatise, our trip starts in the Syltran-Su valley on Mount Mukal, which offers views across the beautiful valleys to Elbrus.
 Although it would be ideal for climbers to have experience of winter hillwalking using mountaineering boots, crampons, a harness and an ice axe, our acclimatisation trek before reaching Elbrus gives ample time for training and preparation.